 About ACI Latin America & Caribbean

 ACI Latin America-Caribbean (ACI-LAC) represents the interests of airport operators in Latin American and the Caribbean.
 Founded in 1991, its primary objective is to promote cooperation among airport members and other air transport and civil aviation industry stakeholders.
 Through this cooperation, ACI-LAC provides support for a secure, stable, efficient and environmentally sustainable airport system.
-Currently, ACI-LAC has over 65 members operating more than 250 airports in 37 countries from the Latin American and Caribbean region. www.aci-lac.aero
+Currently, ACI-LAC has over 61members operating more than 270 airports in 32 countries and territories from the Latin American and Caribbean region. www.aci-lac.aero

 WSP is the independent Administrator of Airport Carbon Accreditation.
 As such, it accredits the airports under the programme, provides administrative and secretariat services and advises applicant airports through the accreditation process.
-WSP is one of the world’s leading professional services firms.
-Amongst others, it provides services to transform the built environment and restore the natural one, and expertise ranging from environmental / climate remediation, to urban and transport planning, to designing and implementing sustainable transport networks and strategies, to airport sustainability, carbon management and energy planning and management. www.wspgroup.com
+WSP is one of the world’s leading engineering professional services firms.
+WSP are technical experts and strategic advisors, and provide services to transform the built environment and restore the natural one, in areas including environmental and climate remediation, urban and transport planning, sustainable transport networks and strategies, airport sustainability, carbon management and energy planning and management. www.wsp.com